Mental health support for veterans, their families and carers

 Local Support and Advice

 Veterans at Ease is a north east based charity helping veterans and their families deal with post-traumatic stress disorder (PTSD) and other combat stress related issues.
 The charity is run by veterans for veterans.
 They offer one to one sessions with veterans using Neuro Linguistic Programming.
 (NLP).
-Veterans at ease were set up in September 2010.
 They have currently helped thirty nine veterans and eight family members.
-Veterans at ease operate from two locations one office in Durham and the other office based at Bedes world Jarrow Hall.
+Veterans at ease operate from two locations - one office in Durham and the other office based at Bedes world Jarrow Hall.
 They also offer an outreach service to veterans that don’t have the recourses to travel to any of the locations.
-Contact details on listed on the right side of this page.

 Veterans' Wellbeing Assessment and Liaison Service (VWALS) is a new mental health and wellbeing service to support veterans, their families and carers living in the North East of England.
 It provides a single point of access to the range of mental health support services which already exist across the region, making it easier to get signposted to the right help and support VWALS will also provide a wellbeing group for families and carers of serving military and veterans.